vivianakinyi/infoViz/README.md

 <div class="section1">
  <h3> Racial Diversity Breakdown </h3>
   <p> Of the few companies who appear to do well in racial diversity, more research is required to understand the truth behind their self-reported data. </p>

-   <p>Amazon, for instance, appears to be doing well in racial diversity for percentage of Black employees; however, this is because Amazon includes data about their warehouse workers.
-This paints an incomplete picture since Black and Latino employees are still heavily underrepresented in their corporate offices. </p>
 </div>